danog/MadelineProtoDocs/docs/docs/UPGRADING.md

 - Removed the long-deprecated `setEventHandler` and `$MadelineProto->startAndLoop` methods, you should use `MyEventHandler::startAndLoop`, instead.
 - Removed support for the deprecated onLoop method.

+Most importantly, the `EventHandler` class was deprecated, please use the `SimpleEventHandler` class now.

+The `SimpleEventHandler` class still supports the legacy `onUpdatexxx` event handler methods, however starting from v8 **they are not covered by the backwards compatibility promise anymore**.

+This means that the structure of updates received in `onUpdatexxx` event handler methods will change at any time, including in minor versions of MadelineProto v8: fields will be removed and changed with only a minor note will be added to the changelog.

+The new [filter-based event API &raquo;](https://docs.madelineproto.xyz/docs/FILTERS.html) should be used instead of `onUpdatexxx` methods: it's much simpler to use, and **is** covered by the backwards compatibility promise, so its fields will **not** change or be removed in minor versions of MadelineProto v8.

 ```php
 class MyEventHandler extends \danog\MadelineProto\EventHandler {